-Guido Lanteri Laura has been announced winner of the prestigious Midas Art Award at a private view held at Newlyn Art Gallery on Friday 17 October.
-The award was presented alongside the exhibition launch, which showcases work by all of the finalists, recent BA(Hons) graduates Guido Lanteri Laura, Laura Adams, Calum Armstrong, Diana Bechmann and Jon Doran.
+Guido Lanteri Laura has been announced winner of the prestigious Midas Award at a private view held at Newlyn Art Gallery on Friday 17 October.
+The award was presented alongside the exhibition launch, which showcases work by all of the finalists, recent BA(Hons) Fine Art graduates Guido Lanteri Laura, Laura Adams, Calum Armstrong, Diana Bechmann and Jon Doran.
 Also opening was Existed, the solo exhibition by last year’s winner, Marc Messenger.

 Much of Guido’s work consists of primitively edited films in which physical acts and performances can be represented in a way that create moments of doubt within the mind of the audience.
 These moments of doubt have the ability to not only send the protagonist into a different world, but simultaneously send the audience there with him.

 Guido comments, “I was shortlisted for the Midas Art Award from the degree show, and it’s fantastic to win.
 Now I’ve won this award, I will look to continue my work and aim to apply for a place at the Royal College of Art in the new year”.
 He receives a prize worth £1,500, a year’s mentoring from an art tutor based at Falmouth, and the opportunity to stage his own solo exhibition at the Millennium Gallery, St. Ives in the autumn of 2015.

 The exhibition is on at Newlyn Art Gallery in Penzance until 15 November.
 The gallery is open to the public from Tuesday to Saturday, 10am – 5pm, and entry is free, donations welcome.
 Alongside the finalists’ exhibition, paintings by Caroline Pedler will also be on display in The Picture Room from 18 October to 15 November.
 All works are for sale.